p2panda/fishy/README.md

    sweetness = { type = "str" }
    cafes = { type = "relation_list", schema = { name = "cafe" } }
    ```
-3. You can commit these changes now to `schema.lock` by running `fishy update`.
+3. You can commit these changes now to `schema.lock` by running `fishy build`.
    The tool will automatically show you the changes which will be committed and
    ask for your confirmation.
 Hit `y` to confirm.
 This step will generate,
    encode and sign the commits with your private key stored in `secret.txt`.
 4. This version of the schema lives now in `schema.lock`.
 You can go back to
-   the `schema.toml` file and do any changes to the schema, run `fishy update`
+   the `schema.toml` file and do any changes to the schema, run `fishy build`
    again to apply them.
 The tool will again only show you exactly what you've
    changed and generate the commits for only exactly these changes.
 Try it out!
 5. Finally deploy the schema on one or many nodes by running `fishy deploy`.